Mocchu/todo-app-v2/README.md

 I initially started this project to learn more about modular javascript in vanilla JS.
 However, it quickly became apparent that developing a project of this scale would be incredibly cumbersome without the use of a frontend framework.

-Logically, I then restarted the project using React purely due to it's popularity.
+Logically, I restarted the project using React purely due to it's popularity.
 This was my first exposure to a frontend framework and i've learned alot.

 <img src="public/dark.png" width="825" />